 When setting up your supplies, check orders for

 Moral of the story?
-Read back any verbal order you received, have the doc sign it ASAP after giving the order or better yet, if the doc is sitting there, get the chart open it to the orders section and ask for him or her to write the order.
+Read back any verbal order you received and wrote in the chart yourself , have the doc sign it ASAP after giving the order or better yet, if the doc is sitting there, get the chart open it to the orders section and ask for him or her to write the order.
 And if you have any questions about the order, don’t be afraid to clarify what you heard.
 Your patient depends on it.

 Of course these days, most charts are computerized and it is expected for the physician to write his or her own orders.
 But you can see from this incident how easy it can be to make a medication error.